In the 27 years that I've been practicing criminal defense, bail has been pretty much controlled by a couple of things.

 For example, I had someone making a Humphrey's argument who was charged with a very serious sex-related offense, where they were basically breaking into women's houses and sexually assaulting them.

-• whether or not that person is a flight risk,
+- whether or not that person is a flight risk,

-• whether they've got a home in the community, and
+- whether they've got a home in the community and

-• whether they have a job.
+- whether they have a job.

 All of those things are very important.
 But, I can tell you right now, as it relates to bail in Los Angeles County, they're going to look at:

-• how dangerous that person is,
+- how dangerous that person is,

-• how dangerous to the alleged victim in the case,
+- how dangerous to the alleged victim in the case,

-• how dangerous to other people in society.
+- how dangerous to other people in society.

-So, if you can beat that argument, if you can mount the argument that the person is not dangerous in any way.
+So, if you can beat that argument, you can mount the argument that the person is not dangerous in any way.

-So, if you or a loved one has a criminal case in LA county, you've come to the right place.
+So, if you or a loved one has a criminal case in LA County, you've come to the right place.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.

-Not only can we help you with the case, we can also assist with figuring out the best strategy as it relates to bail.
+Not only can we help you with the case, but we can also assist with figuring out the best bail strategy.
+Hedding Law Firm is located in Los Angeles County and offers a free case consultation.